 The Westminster Confession of Faith (1646-1647) articulated the doctrines of Reformed Theology and provided people with a much more in-depth theological description of biblical teaching.

-Presbyterianism isn’t only the name of a Christian denomination, but it also describes a form of church government.
+Presbyterianism isn’t only the name of a Christian denomination but also describes a form of church government.
 In the Presbyterian organization, elders represent the church.

 Did some Puritans start and attend non-Presbyterian churches?
 Yes.
 While many Puritans were members of Presbyterian churches, not all were.
 Some became part of Congregational churches in which authority resided in the local body, not in a regional presbytery or synod.

-Congregational churches didn’t align with the Presbyterian form of church government in all matters, however the structure still enabled them to fully embrace Covenant Theology.
+Congregational churches didn’t align with the Presbyterian form of church government in all matters.
+However, the structure still enabled them to embrace Covenant Theology fully.

 The Roman Catholic and Presbyterian branches of the Christian faith trace their origins to Jesus of Nazareth and his apostles, as well as their writings that comprise most of the New Testament.
 There...